|Position:||Assistant Coach - Defensive Backs|

 A former Knight cornerback, Fisher also spent the 2015 season at UCF, where he coached the cornerbacks in his first season as an FBS assistant.
 Fisher began his coaching career as a defensive quality control assistant with UCF in 2013, when the Knights went 12-1 and finished with a No. 10 ranking after defeating Baylor in the Fiesta Bowl.
 Fisher also spent one season as the cornerbacks coach at Southeast Missouri State in 2014 before returning to Orlando.

 As a player, Fisher totaled 130 tackles with the Knights from 1999 to 2001.
-He was selected in the second round of the 2002 NFL Draft with the 64th overall pick by the St. Louis Rams, becoming the highest drafted defensive back in UCF history.
-He went on to spend nine seasons in the NFL and led the NFL with two interception returns for touchdowns and 205 interception return yards in 2003.
+He was selected in the second round of the 2002 NFL Draft with the 64th overall pick by the St. Louis Rams.
+Fisher had been the highest drafted defensive back in UCF history before his pupil Hughes was selected win the first round with the 30th overall pick in the 2018 NFL Draft.
+Fisher went on to spend nine seasons in the NFL and led the NFL with two interception returns for touchdowns and 205 interception return yards in 2003.

 Originally from Tallahassee, Fla., Fisher earned his bachelor’s degree from UCF in 2001.